Anish Kapoor: Anish Kapoor Foundation

-Vantablack controversy
+Vantablack and dispute with Stuart Semple

-In 2014, Kapoor began working with Vantablack, a substance thought to be one of the least reflective known.
+In 2014, Kapoor began working with Vantablack, which was thought to be one of the least reflective known substances.
 He would later be granted exclusive rights to use the material for artistic purposes.
 His exclusive license to the material has been criticized in the art world, but he has defended the agreement, saying: "Why exclusive?
 Because it's a collaboration, because I am wanting to push them to a certain use for it.
 I've collaborated with people who make things out of stainless steel for years and that's exclusive."

-Artists like Christian Furr and Stuart Semple have criticised Kapoor for what they view to be the appropriation of a unique material to the exclusion of others.
+Christian Furr and Stuart Semple criticised Kapoor for what they view to be the appropriation of a unique material to the exclusion of others.
 In retaliation, Semple developed a pigment called the "pinkest pink" and specifically made it available to everyone except Anish Kapoor and anyone affiliated with him.
 He later stated that the move was itself intended as something like performance art and that he did not anticipate the amount of attention it received.
 In December 2016, Kapoor obtained the pigment and posted an image on Instagram of his extended middle finger which had been dipped in Semple's pink.
 Semple also developed more products such as "Black 2.0" and "Black 3.0", which are supposed to look nearly identical to Vantablack despite being acrylic, and "Diamond Dust", an extremely reflective glitter made of crushed glass shards that are designed to hurt Kapoor if he dipped his finger in it, all of which were released with the same restriction against Kapoor as the "pinkest pink".
+In June 2024, Semple officially changed his name to Anish Kapoor.
+In a later interview with Charles Saatchi, Semple stated that his dispute with Anish Kapoor had ended and that he had resumed using the name Stuart Semple.